Home About Physical Therapy Educational 1:1 Consultations NeuroStrong Provider Consultations Conditions Kids FAQ Get Started

 Yes — and we actively encourage it.
 We regularly collaborate with physicians, occupational therapists, nutritionists, and other allied health providers.
 With your permission, we can communicate with your care team, provide documentation, and ensure your PT plan is coordinated with your broader care.

-What is the NeuroStrong program?
+What is NeuroStrong?

 +